 Keywords are the foundation of SEO.
-So keyword research is a critical step of SEO for bloggers.
+So keyword research for SEO is a critical step for bloggers.
 You need to know what users type in a search engine to help you create relevant content to satisfy their intent.

 If nobody is searching for what you’re writing about, it’s impossible to get traffic from Google no matter how knowledgeable you are.